facebook/flow/docs/02-underscore.md

   underscore.js:853:30,33: null
 ```

-This is a simple case of needing to ensure that a function is can be called, by turning:
+This is a simple case of needing to ensure that a function is callable, by turning:

 ```javascript
 if (--times > 0) {